Khadar Ayderus Ahmed

-Personal life
+Early life

 Ahmed was born on 10 January 1981 in Mogadishu, Somalia.
 At the age of 16, he moved to Finland as a refugee with his family.

 Career

-In 2008, he wrote the script of the short film Citizens where he also worked as the second assistant director.
-Then in 2014, he directed the first short Me ei vietetä joulua which received critics acclaim.
-He later directed two more short films Yövaras (2017) and The Killing of Cahceravga (2018).
+In 2008, he wrote the script the award-winning short film Citizens directed by Juho Kuosmanen for which he also served as second assistant director.
+Then in 2014, he directed hist first short Me ei vietetä joulua which received critical acclaim.
+He later directed two more shorts: Yövaras (2017) and The Killing of Cahceravga (2018).

-In 2021, Ahmed directed his maiden film Guled & Nasra, which is internationally known as The Gravedigger's Wife.
-The film premiered in July 2021 at the Cannes Film Festival in the Semaine internationale de la critique.
-The film received critics acclaim and screened in many film festivals.
-Later the film received two nominations at the Cannes Film Festival for Critics' Week Grand Prize and Golden Camera.
+In 2021, Ahmed directed his first feature film The Gravedigger's Wife (Guled & Nasra).
+The film premiered in July 2021 in the Critics' Week section at the 74th Cannes Film Festival, where it was nominated for the Critics' Week Grand Prize and Caméra d'Or.
+The film received wide critical acclaim and screened in multiple film festivals, including FESPACO where it won the Golden Stallion of Yennenga, the festival's top prize.
 The film was also nominated for the Grand-Prix Award under the International Competition at the Kyiv International Short Film Festival.
 Then in the same year, he was again nominated for the Amplify Voices Award at the Toronto International Film Festival.
-The film became the first Academy Award submission from Somalia.
+The film became the first Somali submission for the Academy Award for Best International Feature Film.